 5. Eat Mango Pizza at Pitstop Restaurant

-Your Guimaras adventure won’t be complete if your taste buds do not experience something that will remind you of it.
-Pitstop Restaurant is one of the “good places to eat” when\ I did my research on this trip.
-Indeed, it is a must!
-It serves one of Guimaras’ famous and unique dishes, the Mango Pizza.
+Your Guimaras adventure won’t be complete if you don’t visit the Pitstop Restaurant and try one of their famous and unique dishes, the Mango Pizza.
 It uses Mango Sauce in replace of the red sauce and has mangoes, cashew, and cheese.

 6. Visit the Oro Verde Mango Plantation

 Oro Verde Mango Plantation is the largest productive mango farm in the Philippines.
 It has a vast plantation of Mango Tree and its facilities enable further studies of this delightful fruit.
 A visit to the farm made me witness how Mangoes are being grown and how hard it is to produce one.

 When I went to Trappist Monastery, the silence and tranquility of this sacred space welcomed me.
 It is run by monks of Cistercian Order of the Strict Observance.
 You can find some of them roaming inside the Monastery and in deep thoughts.
 There, you can offer a prayer of thanksgiving for a safe travel or indulge yourself in a deep thought since the place offers a very calming and soul soothing experience.

 8. Buy Souvenirs and famous delicacies at Trappist Monastery Gift Shop

 A souvenir shop administered by monks and nuns is also located inside the Trappist Monastery.
 Most of the tourists buy their souvenir items in this shop.
 Unlike any souvenir shop I have come to visit in the past, this one stands out for being quiet and serene.
 Only a few customers are roaming around the area.
 It offers assorted Guimaras delicacies like dried mangoes and mango bar and as well as religious items.